 In the tradition of Ocean’s Eleven and The Thomas Crown Affair, Robert Kirkman and crew’s Thief Of Thieves Vol 1: I Quit provides a heist caper full of twists and surprises.

 Conrad Paulson lives a secret double life as master thief Redmond.
 There is nothing he can’t steal, nothing he can’t have… except for the life he left behind.
 Now with a grown son he hardly knows, and an ex-wife he never stopped loving, Conrad must try to piece together what’s left of his life, before the FBI finally catch up to him… but it appears they are the least of his worries.

-If you’re a fan of the suave and well executed criminal caper than look no further: Thief Of Thieves Vol 1: I Quit.
-It’s a well established formula for good reason: the gifted leader assembles a crack team of specialists to perform heists for the bankroller/fence.
+If you’re a fan of the suave and well-executed criminal caper then look no further: Thief Of Thieves Vol 1: I Quit.
+It’s a well-established formula for good reason: the gifted leader assembles a crack team of specialists to perform heists for the bankroller/fence.
 Kirkman and Spencer turn that upside down by starting with our anti-hero Redmond quitting the business, only to be pulled back in because of family.
-What ensues is a well crafted out of sequence story that provides origins and background material as need without slowing the story down.
+What ensues is a well-crafted out-of-sequence story that provides origins and background material as need without slowing the story down.
 Fun and full of twists without getting bogged down in semantics or violence.

 Originally published at Comic Book Daily.